skyfe79/avtools/README.md

-# AVTools
+# avtools

-AVTools is a command-line tool developed using Swift, designed to perform various operations on audio and video files.
+avtools is a command-line tool developed using Swift, designed to perform various operations on audio and video files.
 It leverages Swift's [ArgumentParser](https://github.com/apple/swift-argument-parser) for handling command-line parsing and [AVFoundation](https://developer.apple.com/documentation/avfoundation/) for processing media tasks.

-The AVTools CLI is an educational program created to demonstrate how to utilize AVFoundation capabilities from the terminal.
+The avtools CLI is an educational program created to demonstrate how to utilize AVFoundation capabilities from the terminal.
 It allows developers to learn how to manipulate audio and video files using Swift and AVFoundation.

 ## Features

-AVTools supports a wide range of operations on audio and video files, including:
+avtools supports a wide range of operations on audio and video files, including:

 - **Converting images to video**
 - **Overlaying sound on a video**